opengeospatial/OGC-Web-API-Guidelines/README.md

 Use [IANA Media Types](https://www.iana.org/assignments/media-types/media-types.xhtml) whenever possible.

+#### OBJECTIVE: If using own content-types, have then register at IANA to ensure interoperability.

 ### Principle 17 - Use Well-Known URIs

 [Follow the discussion on GitHub Issue 19 ](https://github.com/opengeospatial/OGC-Web-API-Guidelines/issues/19)